-- Add onions along with a pinch of salt and saute until translucent.
-Add chopped coriander leaves, mint leaves and saute again.
+- Add chopped coriander leaves, mint leaves and saute again.

-- Add Tomatoes, turmeric powder, chilli powder, coriander powder and black pepper powder.
-Saute them all until the tomatoes get soft and the whole mixture begins to leave the side of the pan.
-Add the green peas and stir in well.
+- Now add Tomatoes, salt, turmeric powder, chilli powder, coriander powder and black pepper powder.
+Saute them all until the tomatoes get soft and mushy.
+Add the green peas and stir in well. ( this is optional )

-- Add the Rice, remaining ginger garlic , water and allow the rice to cook in medium flame.
-Adjust salt to taste.Once all the water is nearly evaporated, cover the pot with a lid and cook for another 5 minutes in low flame.
+- Add the Rice,water and stir to combine.
+Allow the rice to cook in medium flame. .Once all the water is nearly evaporated, cover the pot with a lid and cook for another 5 minutes in low flame.
 Turn off the gas and set aside.

-- Garnish with coriander leaves and mint leaves.
-Server with Onion Raitha, Chips and Salad.
+- Open the pan, fluff the rice.
+Garnish with coriander leaves and mint leaves.
+Serve with Raitha, Crisps or Papad and Salad.